cgguerra/live-laugh-laos/_posts/2023-10-4-teacher-day.md

 ---
 layout: post
 title: Teacher's Day
-categories: [teaching, daily life, food]
+categories: [teaching, daily life, food, culture]
 ---

 Today Max and I went up to NUOL to celebrate Teacher's Day with the Faculty of Letters.